hanwendong1/VirtualGaming/content/5-Werewolf.md

 The online version of the game also includes several roles from One Night Ultimate Werewolf Daybreak expansion.
 Those roles have this symbol next to them: ![image](https://user-images.githubusercontent.com/67883371/97648213-6c611500-1a11-11eb-993d-2ff3d0fc2dfa.png).
 It is recommended that you only include these roles in your game after you’ve become familiar with the roles in the base game.

-Alpha Wolf: When playing with an Alpha Wolf, an additional werewolf card is placed in the center but separate.
+<span style="text-decoration: underline">Alpha Wolf</span>: When playing with an Alpha Wolf, an additional werewolf card is placed in the center but separate.
 At night, the Alpha Wolf wakes with the other werewolves.
 Afterwards, the Alpha Werewolf wakes up again and must exchange the werewolf card in the center with any other player’s card that is not their own or belonging to another werewolf, without looking at either card.
 The Alpha Werewolf is on the werewolf team.

-Mystic Wolf: The Mystic Wolf wakes with the other werewolves.
+<span style="text-decoration: underline">Mystic Wolf</span>: The Mystic Wolf wakes with the other werewolves.
 Afterwards, they Mystic Wolf wakes separately and may look at one other player’s card.
 The Mystic Wolf is on the werewolf team.

-Apprentice Seer: The Apprentice Seer wakes and may look at one of the center cards.
+<span style="text-decoration: underline">Apprentice Seer</span>: The Apprentice Seer wakes and may look at one of the center cards.
 The Apprentice Seer is on the village team.

-Paranormal Investigator: The P.I wakes up and may look at the cards of up to two players, one at a time.
+<span style="text-decoration: underline">Paranormal Investigator</span>: The P.I wakes up and may look at the cards of up to two players, one at a time.
 If they view a Werewolf or Tanner, they may not view any more cards and they become a werewolf or Tanner, respectively.
 If the P.I sees the Doppelganger that saw a werewolf, they continue looking.
 The P.I is on the village team unless they find a werewolf, in which case they join the werewolf team, or if they find a Tanner, in which case they become a Tanner and only win if they die.

-Witch: The Witch wakes up and may look at one of the center cards.
+<span style="text-decoration: underline">Witch</span>: The Witch wakes up and may look at one of the center cards.
 If they do look at a center card, then they must exchange that card with any player’s card (including their own) without looking at it.
 The Witch is on the village team unless they replace their own card with a card from a different team.

-Dream Wolf: The Dream Wolf does not wake up with the other werewolves though the other werewolves know that the Dream Wolf is a werewolf.
+<span style="text-decoration: underline">Dream Wolf</span>: The Dream Wolf does not wake up with the other werewolves though the other werewolves know that the Dream Wolf is a werewolf.
 If playing with the Minion, the Minion is also informed of the Dream Wolf.
 The Dream Wolf is on the werewolf team.

-Bodyguard: When everyone votes, the player the Bodyguard chooses cannot be killed.
+<span style="text-decoration: underline">Bodyguard</span>: When everyone votes, the player the Bodyguard chooses cannot be killed.
 If that player had received the most votes, the player with the next most votes (up to two) is killed.
 Recommended for five or more players.
 The Bodyguard is on the village team.

 **Night Phase**